CanonicalLtd/maas-docs/en/installconfig-block.md

 s admin block-device read <node-id> vda
 ```

-!!!
-Note:
-    MAAS allows the name of a block device to be changed.
-If the
-    block device name has changed then the API call needs to use the new name.
+> ⓘ MAAS allows the name of a block device to be changed.
+If the block device name has changed then the API call needs to use the new name.
 Using the ID is safer as it never changes.

 ### Create Block Device